-This course introduces a student to the major issues of South African societies, the White men and their expansion and African reactions against white domination.
+This course introduces a student to the major issues of South African History.
+It is designed to enable a student to examine evolution of African societies, the White men and their expansion and African reactions against white domination.
 It focuses on the transformation of African societies during colonial domination.
-The course also covers the history of South Africa in the 20th century focusing on issues related to the of majority rule in South Africa.
+The course also covers the history of South Africa in the 20th century focusing on issues related to the Union of South Africa, apartheid, liberation struggles and the attainment of majority rule in South Africa.